LucDupAtGitHub/PDBP/README.md

 Note that generic backtick names help to understand the puzzle.
 In the composition `` `(z&&y)>-->z` >--> `z>-->x` ``, the matching `z`'s reflect the type involved.
 In the name `` `((z&&y)&&x)>-->(y&&x)` ``, both `((z&&y)&&x)` and `(y&&x)` reflect the type involved.

 One challenge that comes with pointfree programming is getting the *arguments that are needed* out of *all arguments*.
 One way to deal with this challenge is to keep programs, and therefore, the arguments that come with them, relatively small.
-After all, small programs can be combined to larger ones by making use of programming capabilities, most notably, sequential composition. [*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code.* Erik Meijer is so famous that he does not need an introduction.
+After all, small programs can be combined to larger ones by using programming capabilities, most notably, sequential composition. [*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code.* Erik Meijer is so famous that he does not need an introduction.
 I was very lucky to be able to do research with him, on monads and related stuff, at the Univeristy of Utrecht back in the ninetees.

 Consider